Best Things to do in Cape Town in 3 Days!

 7) Wine Country:

+This list of things to do in Cape Town wouldn’t be complete without… wine!
 As you know from reading my blog, I am a wine enthusiast.
 I attended a South African wine tasting prior to my trip in order to learn more about their wines.
 I drank different labels of Pinotage, Chenin Blanc and Souvignon Blanc everyday while in South Africa.
 We scheduled our afternoon in wine country the same day as our Robben Island tour.
 Bad planning!
 We had no idea the Robben Island tour took so long and we missed our chance to drive out to wine country.
 Learn from my mistake!
 Read more about what South African wine country has to offer on their website.
 Also, did you know Nelson Mandela’s daughter and granddaughter own their own wine label?
 It is called House of Mandela Wines.
 In this post I interview his granddaughter Tukwini Mandela about their wines.
 Read Fodor’s Travel “Wine Lover’s Guide to South Africa.”

 Bonus: Great White Shark Diving: